Deterministic factoring with oracles: Lattices, Coppersmith's method, and approximate common divisors

-In this section we recall some essential results on our two basic tools: Coppersmith's method for finding small roots of polynomials, and Howgrave-Graham's approximate GCDs.
+In this section we recall some essential results on our two basic tools: Coppersmith's method for finding small roots of polynomials, and Howgrave-Graham's approximate common divisors.
 We also introduce some elementary subroutines that we will use to improve the quality of our factorizations.

-The Lenstra--Lenstra--Lovasz lattice basis reduction algorithm (LLL) is at the heart of both Coppersmith's and Howgrave-Graham's methods.
-Recall that if \(L\) is a lattice of dimension \(d\) in \(\RR^n\) (with the Euclidean norm \(\Vert\cdot\Vert\)), then we say that a basis \(\{b_i : 1 \le i \le d\}\) of \(L\) is \emph{LLL-reduced} if
+The Lenstra--Lenstra--Lov\'asz lattice basis reduction algorithm (LLL)~\cite{LeLeLo82} is at the heart of both Coppersmith's and Howgrave-Graham's methods.
+Recall that if \(L\) is a lattice of dimension \(n\) in~\(\RR^n\) (with the Euclidean norm \(\Vert\cdot\Vert\)), then LLL produces a basis $(b_1, b_2, \ldots, b_n)$ of \(L\) satisfying (among other conditions)